vernisaz/simhttp/README.md

 [bee.7b](https://github.com/vernisaz/simhttp/blob/master/bee.7b) script.

 ## Configuring
 One JSON file is used for configuring the server.
-The file has to be in the same directory as the server.
+The file has to be in the same directory as the server executable.
-The configuration syntax is a self describing.
+An example of [config](https://github.com/vernisaz/simhttp/blob/master/env.conf) file is self describing.

 ## Running
 Just launch **simhttp**.
 Press 'q' for stop.
 (See a note in the [issues](https://github.com/vernisaz/simhttp/blob/master/issues.md))